FormlessDragon/Applied-Energistics-2-Supergiant/API.md

 This service provides channel and controller/pathing state for the grid.
 Nodes can use it to inspect whether the grid is booting and whether channel requirements are currently satisfied.

+The current channel allocation mode is returned by `IPathingService.channelMode()`.

 #### Spatial I/O